Hypnosis and Hypnotherapy

 When therapists treat their patients with traditional methods, they spend much of their time simply trying to get past mental blockages to understand the subconscious reasons for their patients’ issues.
 However, hypnotherapy uses the hypnotic trance as a method for accessing the subconscious.
 Accessing the subconscious allows therapists to better understand the core reasons that someone’s issues may be manifesting.
 Think of the therapist as an archaeologist.
 Using traditional talk therapy, therapists must slowly remove the crust with toothbrushes, finally reaching the skeletons below after much painstaking work.
 Hypnotherapy allows you to tunnel directly down to the subconscious.

 WHAT ARE THE BENEFITS OF HYPNOTHERAPY?

-Hypnotherapy has repeatedly and consistently helped patients with anxiety, depression, PTSD, weight problems, addictions, pain and physical discomfort, test/performance anxiety, migraines, childbirth, grief, cancer, smoking cessation, emotional/relationship issues, as well as countless other issues heal faster.
+Hypnotherapy has repeatedly and consistently helped patients with anxiety, depression, PTSD, weight problems, pain and physical discomfort, test/performance anxiety, migraines, childbirth, grief, cancer, smoking cessation, emotional/relationship issues, as well as countless other issues heal faster.
 When combined with methods such as cognitive behavioral therapy (CBT), valuable healing work can begin as quickly as one or two sessions.